Zn10plays/VCP/README.md

 ## Architecture
 The architecture for this experiment comprises two district branches, a **Variational Autoencoder** (VAE), and a **Vision Transformer** (ViT).
-Images are often of high dimensionality and therefore require a large amount of compute to process
+Images are often of high dimensionality are computationally expensive to process.
+In the recent decade there have been various proposals to reduce dimensionality ranging from resizing the image to dividing the images into patches and processing the patches individually.